JeongHan-Bae/Snake-Game/README.md

-# Snake-Game
+# Snake-Game Version 1.1.0

-Snake-Game is a versatile C++ implementation of the classic Snake game utilizing the Qt framework for visualization.
-The project is organized into two main components: the core game logic provided in the `Snaky` library and the Qt visualization in the `SnakeGame` folder.
+Snake-Game is a feature-rich C++ implementation of the classic Snake game, leveraging the Qt framework for enhanced visualization.
+The project consists of two primary components: the core game logic encapsulated in the `Snaky` library and the Qt-based visualization in the `SnakeGame` folder.
+## What is new ?

+### Note on Performance Enhancement

+Previously, the game utilized a simple Qt realization with character printing, necessitating updates to all elements in a `size * size` grid.
+The recent version, implemented with `QFrame` and `QLabel`, selectively updates only the changed elements, significantly improving efficiency.

+The snake's positions in the front end are now managed using a `QList`, a linked list, without relying on the `getSnakePositions` function.
+This enhances the overall time complexity of the program to $O(1)$.

+Users need not worry about optional time complexity improvements.
+If $O(n)$ is acceptable, the `getSnakePositions` function is always available to simplify front-end development.
+After an initial version, users can experiment with the linked list $(O(1))$ version for superior time performance.

 ## Snaky Library

-The `Snaky` library encapsulates the game logic and is conveniently included within the Qt source folder.
+The `Snaky` library contains the game logic and is conveniently included within the Qt source folder.
 For non-Qt implementations, a dynamic link library (DLL) version is available at `Snake-Game/Snaky/cmake-build-debug/libSnaky.dll`.
 The library includes the following files:

-- `Snaky/Snaky.h`: Header file containing the `Snaky` class declaration.
+- `Snaky/Snaky.h`: Header file with the `Snaky` class declaration.
 - `Snaky/SnakyImpl.cpp` and `Snaky/SnakyImpl.h`: Implementation files for the `Snaky` class.

 ### Snaky Class

-The `Snaky` class represents the core game logic and includes methods for controlling the snake's movement, retrieving positions, and handling the game's state.
-Notable members include static constants for cardinal directions and methods such as `turn`, `nextStep`, and `getSnakePositions`.
+The `Snaky` class embodies the core game logic, providing methods for controlling the snake's movement, retrieving positions, and managing the game's state.
+Notable members include static constants for cardinal directions and methods like `turn`, `nextStep`, and `getSnakePositions`.

-All backend realizations in the `Snaky` library are of $O(1)$ complexity, except for the method:
+All backend realizations in the `Snaky` library have a time complexity of $O(1)$, except for the method:

 ```cpp
 void getSnakePositions(int*& positionsArray, int& arrayLength) const {